Megantereon: Taxonomy and evolution

 In China, Early Pleistocene remains from Renzidong Caves in Anhui, eastern China, have been attributed to the species Megantereon megantereon (a species widely considered to be a synonym of M. cultridens by European authors), though others have considered them indeterminate to the genus.
 Remains from Yanliang Cave, Guangxi, southern China, have also been attributed to this species, but also to the separate species Megantereon microta or also considered indeterminate within the genus.
 The species Megantereon microta has been applied to remains from several localities in southern-central China, including Yanliang Cave, as well as Longgu Cave in Hubei.
 The species Megantereon inexpectatus was named for remains found in Zhoukoudian cave near Beijing.
 The species Megantereon nihowanensis was proposed in 1930 based on remains found in the Nihewan Basin in Hebei, northern China.
 In 2020, additional remains were assigned to this species from Sabretooth Cave, Chongzuo in southernmost Guanxi, China, near the border with Vietnam.
 Megantereon lantianensis was named for remains from Lantian, Shaanxi, central north China.
 Some authors have considered M. lantianensis as chonologically later than Machairodus nihowanensis in northern China, while others have considered M. lantianensis to be a synonym of Megantereon inexpectatus.
 Some authors have proposed that Megantereon inexpectatus is more closely related to the African M. whitei than to earlier Chinese Megantereon species.

 In Africa, while most remains are attributed to M. whitei, some authors have attributed the earliest known remains of the genus on the continent (dating to around 3.58–3.2 million years ago) from the Turkwel locality in Kenya to the separate species Megantereon ekidoit, based on dental differences from later remains assigned to M. whitei.

-Megantereon became extinct in East Africa probably no later than around 1.4 million years ago, having become extinct in Africa by 1.3 million years ago.
-The youngest remains of the genus in Europe date to around 1 million years ago, becoming extinct in the region during the mid-Pleistocene transition possibly to climatic change, which made the region more arid and increased open grassland habitat at the expense of forest.
-The youngest remains in East Asia (which are the youngest records of the genus globally) date to the Middle Pleistocene sometime between 780,000 and 350,000 years ago, and are attributed to the species Megantereon inexpectatus.